EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 In this work, our goal is to improve the performance of the neural network and, at the same time, to decrease the maximum number of connections or neurons.
 To this end, we use a sparse layer, which is composed of a subset of all connections of a fully-connected layer.

-Fig. \ref{fig:fullybuena} shows the fully-connected network architecture, while Figure \ref{fig:sparsebuena} represents the sparsely connected architecture with a connection matrix of $4 \times 3$ because we have 3 classes (blue circles) and 4 neurons of the previous layer.
+Fig. \ref{fig:fullybuena} shows the fully-connected network architecture, while Fig. \ref{fig:sparsebuena} represents the sparsely connected architecture with a connection matrix of $4 \times 3$ because we have 3 classes (blue circles) and 4 neurons of the previous layer.